Colleges

 Deemed medical education in Karnataka has a history spanning 66 years.
 Kasturba Medical College, Mangaluru (Mangalore), established in 1955, is the oldest deemed institution.
 The newest addition is Jagadguru Gangadhar Mahaswamigalu Moorusavirmath Medical College JGMMMC, established in 2021.

-The average seat intake across deemed colleges is 242.
-Jawaharlal Nehru Medical College, Belagavi (Belgaum) has the highest capacity at 250 seats, while Jagadguru Gangadhar Mahaswamigalu Moorusavirmath Medical College JGMMMC has 200 seats.
+The average seat intake across deemed colleges is 250.
+Jagadguru Gangadhar Mahaswamigalu Moorusavirmath Medical College JGMMMC has the highest capacity at 250 seats, while Yenepoya Medical College, Mangaluru (Mangalore) has 250 seats.

 Jagadguru Gangadhar Mahaswamigalu Moorusavirmath Medical College JGMMMC